photolaundry/frontier-scans-cleanup/README.md

  4. (C4/C5 only) Reindexes the frame numbers for each roll starting at 1, fixing the wrong frame numbers from a bad DX reader.
  5. Optionally reorganizes scan folders into: `<order_id>/<date>/<order_number>/<frame_number>.jpg` format.

-## Requirements
+## Installation
+TODO: update this when the wheel is easier to find/download.
-The script was written and tested in Python 3.9, but likely works for Python 3.6 and newer.
-Use `pip install -r requirements/default.txt` to install the required python packages.
-In addition, ImageMagick and exiftool must both be installed.
-If you need help installing ImageMagick, go *[here](https://docs.wand-py.org/en/latest/guide/install.html#install-imagemagick-on-debian-ubuntu)*.
-For help installing exiftool, go *[here](https://exiftool.org/install.html)* (for MacOS users, you can also use *[homebrew](https://formulae.brew.sh/formula/exiftool)* to install it).
+The scripts are written and tested in Python 3.9, but likely works for Python 3.6 and newer.
+To install, use either `pip` or `pipx` to install the `frontier-scans-cleanup` package.

+*[ImageMagick](https://docs.wand-py.org/en/latest/guide/install.html#install-imagemagick-on-debian-ubuntu)* and *[ExifTool](https://exiftool.org/install.html)* must both be installed for the script to work.
+For MacOS users, you can alternatively use Homebrew to install both of these packages.
+See *[here](https://formulae.brew.sh/formula/imagemagick)* and *[here](https://formulae.brew.sh/formula/exiftool)*.

 ## Run
 ### C4/C5 exporting software
-Run `python frontier_cleanup_c4c5.py` in the directory you've directly exported all your Frontier scans to (e.g. the directory you exported to the Writing tab in the C4/C5 software).
-Alternatively, you can specify the location as an argument: `python frontier_cleanup_c4c5.py path/to/frontier_scans/`.
+Run `frontier-clean-c4c5` in the directory you've directly exported all your Frontier scans to (e.g. the directory you exported to the Writing tab in the C4/C5 software).
+Alternatively, you can specify the location as an argument: `frontier-clean-c4c5 /path/to/frontier_scans/`.
 ### MS01 exporting software
-Run `python frontier_cleanup_ms01.py` in the directory you've directly exported all your Frontier scans to (e.g. the directory you specified in the export digital product in MS01 server software).
-Alternatively, you can specify the location as an argument: `python frontier_cleanup_ms01.py path/to/frontier_scans/`.
+Run `frontier-clean-ms01` in the directory you've directly exported all your Frontier scans to (e.g. the directory you specified in the export digital product in MS01 server software).
+Alternatively, you can specify the location as an argument: `frontier-clean-ms01 /path/to/frontier_scans/`.
+### Optional flags
+If you want to reorganize your order folders by date and order ID (e.g. customer name), add the `--reorg` argument: `frontier-clean-ms01 --reorg /path/to/frontier_scans/`